 The below graph shows the average detached house price in the New Forest local authority area over time, sourced from the HPI.
 The two HEATHERFIELD sales from May 1998 and July 2006 have been plotted on the graph.
 A line has been extrapolated to show what the value of the property might have been over time, following each sale, had it maintained the same margin above or below the HPI (as a percentage).
 For example, the May 1998 sale was for 51% below the HPI.
 So the extrapolation line tracks at 51% below the HPI over time, until the July 2006 sale, where it rises to 51% above the HPI.
 The line then continues to track at 51% above the HPI.

-HEATHERFIELD is 158m², which includes two extensions, according to the EPC inspection conducted in July 2016.
-This puts it in the largest 50% of detached houses houses in Sandleheath, based on EPC data.
-The below chart shows the distribution of detached houses houses by size in Sandleheath, and where HEATHERFIELD lies on this distribution: 59% of detached houses houses are smaller than HEATHERFIELD, and 41% of houses are larger.
+HEATHERFIELD is 168m², which includes four extensions, according to the EPC inspection conducted in March 2026.
+This puts it in the largest 40% of detached houses houses in Sandleheath, based on EPC data.
+The below chart shows the distribution of detached houses houses by size in Sandleheath, and where HEATHERFIELD lies on this distribution: 64% of detached houses houses are smaller than HEATHERFIELD, and 36% of houses are larger.
 Note that EPC data is not available for all properties in Sandleheath.

 HEATHERFIELD sits on a plot of roughly 0.214 of an acre, or 867m².
 The below map shows the location of HEATHERFIELD, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of HEATHERFIELD).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.